Isiah Kiner-Falefa Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The eight strikeouts per nine innings put together by the Athletics pitching staff ranks 26th in the league.
+- The eight strikeouts per nine innings compiled by the Athletics pitching staff ranks 26th in MLB.

-- The Athletics have a 6.02 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have a 6.05 team ERA that ranks last across all league pitching staffs.

-- Athletics pitchers combine to give up the most home runs in baseball (119 total, 1.5 per game).
+- The Athletics surrender the most home runs in baseball (120 total, 1.5 per game).

-- The lefty last appeared on Thursday against the Cleveland Guardians, when he tossed seven innings, allowing two earned runs while giving up four hits.
+- The right-hander's last time out was on Friday against the Toronto Blue Jays, when he went six innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.